QuadSpinner/Gaea2Docs-Reference/nodes/primitive/file.md

 the data within a normal 8, 16, or 32 bit data range.
 If your uses excessive scale values that go below zero, you may need to use the `Normalized` or `Mapped` mode.
-If you wish to handle scale manually, you should turn on `Clamp` in @postprocess to ensure data does not go beyond anticipated ranges which may cause other nodes to break.
+If you wish to handle scale manually, you should turn on `Clamp` in [Modifier Stack](https://app.gitbook.com/s/-MRH8eXs83d5sUGKdsHp/getting-started/user-interface/property-editor/modifier-stack "mention") to ensure data does not go beyond anticipated ranges which may cause other nodes to break.

 The `Mapped` mode is mainly used for communicating with other